applebar17/Boris/README.md

-Here’s your updated README with PyPI details for **boris-cli** baked in:

----

 # 🤖 Boris — Chat With Your Codebase (Editor-agnostic, Local-first)

 **Boris** is a **terminal AI assistant for developers**.
 It **scans your repo** into an in-memory tree, lets you **chat** about files and structure, and can **run safe shell** checks.
 It works with **OpenAI** and **Azure OpenAI** today, with a roadmap for **Anthropic Claude** and **Google Gemini**.